dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 > - In SimpleFlow\Step9, during processing, a defect tends to be found in 0.7% of the wafers (`wafer.report_defect()` is called in these cases).
 >   - If a defect is reported in SimpleFlow\Step9, when the wafer is tracked out, the MES will automatically set its flowpath back to `"SimpleFlow\Step9"` and the system state back to `Queued`.

 Sadly, the real world is more complicated than what a simple for-loop can handle.
-Still, maybe we can get there by throwing some if-statements in the right places.
+Still, maybe we can meet these new requirements by throwing some if-statements in the right places.

 <!-- structure:
 - State machines as a way to encapsulate the state of a given user